Symptoms of the H1N1 Swine Flu Virus

 Gargle with salt water or Listerine to kill germs and bacteria.

 Clean your sinus passages with either a Neti pot or a simple salt water solution inhaled from your hand.
+Always use boiled or sterilized water in the sinus area.

 Drink hot honey and lemon.
 Honey is an antibacterial and will kill germs and bacteria within your body.
 Lemon will help push the liquids through your body and this will help you eliminate the germs and bacteria quicker.